datacloudgui/py_upload_file_to_server/README.md

 Take a comma separated file and send to an URL that receive the data in a JSON format.

-The rows of the file are:
+The columns of the file are:

 date the reading, barcode, position(in warehouse), temperature, humidity, status